StefanBratanov/chotto/README.md

                              The authentication provider which will be used for logging in.
 Valid values: Ethereum, Github
                                Default: Ethereum
-      --contribution-attempt-period=<contributionAttemptPeriod>
-                             How often (in seconds) to attempt contribution once authenticated
-                               Default: 5
       --entropy-entry=<entropyEntry>
                              A text which would be used as a seed to generate random secrets in the background.
 There will be